n7tae/mrefd/Packet-Description.md

  A simple client uses `CONN` to request to link with a specific *mrefd* module.
 The 11-byte packet include the encoded callsign of the requesting client, followed by the *mrefd* module to which it wants to link.

- #### 3.2.2 `INTR` is used by *mrefd*
+ #### 3.2.2 `CONN` is used by *mrefd*

-2. A reflector uses `INTR` to request an interlink with another reflector.
+2. A reflector uses `CONN` to request an interlink with another reflector.
 The 37-byte packet includes the encoded callsign from the requesting reflector and a null-terminated list of modules to which it wants to interlink.
 Please note that a reflector-reflector interlink must be configured in the interlink file on both reflectors, and the configured interlinked modules have to be identical.

 ### 3.3 `DISC` is used to initiate a disconnection